neuralmagic/sparsify/README.md

  ## Recommended Hardware Support and System Requirements

-Sparsify requires the same hardware that is required to train standard Neural Networks such as a GPU, TPU, or other specialized hardware for training.
-We recommend you use a Linux environment with a GPU that has a minimum of X RAM, X GPU Memory, X number of cores and is CUDA-enabled.
-If you encounter issues setting up your training environment, please file a GitHub issue [here]( https://github.com/neuralmagic/sparsify/issues).
+Sparsify requires the same hardware that is required to train standard neural networks such as a GPU, TPU, or other specialized hardware for training.
+We recommend you use a Linux environment with a GPU that has a minimum of X RAM, X GPU Memory, X number of cores, and is CUDA-enabled.
+If you encounter issues setting up your training environment, file a GitHub issue [here]( https://github.com/neuralmagic/sparsify/issues). https://github.com/neuralmagic/sparsify/issues).

 Sparsify is tested on Python 3.7-3.10, ONNX 1.5.0-1.12.0, ONNX opset version 11+, and manylinux compliant systems.
 Using a  [virtual environment](https://docs.python.org/3/library/venv.html)  is highly recommended.